StrEnum/StrEnum.EntityFrameworkCore/README.md

 ## Acknowledgements

-Thanks to [Andrew Lock](https://andrewlock.net/strongly-typed-ids-in-ef-core-using-strongly-typed-entity-ids-to-avoid-primitive-obsession-part-4/) for his research on using custom `ValueConverterSelector`s.
+Thanks to [Andrew Lock](https://andrewlock.net/strongly-typed-ids-in-ef-core-using-strongly-typed-entity-ids-to-avoid-primitive-obsession-part-4/) for his research on using custom `ValueConverterSelector`.

 ## License